The objectives of this corporation shall be:

 - Eight (8) members at large

 - The President, President Elect, Secretary, Treasurer and the Immediate Past President shall be elected to terms of one year.
-Members at Large shall be elected for terms of two years and may succeed themselves for an additional two-year term but in no event can a Member at Large serve more than four years (two 2 year consecutive terms) without leaving the Board for at least one year.
-The filling of any un-expired term will not be considered when computing the amount of time a person may serve as an officer or Member at Large.
+Years served in officer positions will not count toward the aggregate two term maximum for Members at Large.
+Members at Large shall be elected for terms of two years and may succeed themselves for an additional two-year term but in no event, can a Member at Large serve more than four years (two 2-year consecutive terms) without leaving the Board for at least one year.
+The filling of any un-expired term will not be considered when computing the amount of time, a person may serve as an officer or Member at Large.
+At the Board’s discretion, an officer may be elected to a two-year term to fill a position due to an emergency, termination or leave of following officer or lack of resources to fill the position.
+In the case of Treasurer, a multiple year term may be served with a unanimous vote by the Board.

 Section 2.
 The Board may fill any vacancy on the Board by a vote of the majority of those present at a regular meeting of the Board.
 The person so elected shall hold office only until the expiration date of the term of the member whose vacancy is being filled.